Botley, Hampshire

-Botley is a historic village in Hampshire, England.
-The village was once described as “the most delightful village in the world” by 18th century journalist and radical politician William Cobbett.
-The village was developed as a natural crossing point for the River Hamble, and received its first market charter from Henry III in 1267.
-The village grew on the success of its mill, its coaching inns, and more recently strawberries.
+Botley is a historic village in Hampshire, England, approximately 3 mi east of Southampton.
+It was developed as a natural crossing point for the River Hamble, and received its first market charter from Henry III in 1267.
+The village grew on the success of its mills, its coaching inns, and more recently strawberries, and was described as "the most delightful village in the world" by 18th century journalist and radical politician William Cobbett.

-Botley today, reflects its heritage and retains its traditional charm.
-Visitors may walk the self guided Cobbett trail, stop for refreshments at the many excellent local venues, visit the individual shops in the Square or Botley Mills.
-However, Botley is also cited in extensive scenic countryside, close to Manor Farm, River Hamble Country Park and the River Hamble, the long distance Strawberry Trail, and the picturesque coast of the Solent at Hamble-le-Rice.

 History

 When the Romans built a road from Noviomagus Reginorum (Chichester) to Clausentum (Southampton), it crossed the River Hamble at a natural crossing point located to the south of present-day Botley.
 The crossing later became the site of Botley's first settlement, which existed at least as far back as the 10th century.
 Known in Saxon times as "Bottaleah" ("Botta" was probably a person, while "Leah" was the Saxon word for a woodland clearing).
-Some time prior to the Norman conquest, a gradual rise in sea level meant that travellers found the river easier to ford further north of the original Roman crossing, this new crossing place provided a new focal point for the village, which in 1086 was listed in the Domesday book as "Botelie" and included two mills and had a population of less than 100.
+Some time prior to the Norman Conquest, a gradual rise in sea level meant that travellers found the river easier to ford further north of the original Roman crossing, this new crossing place provided a new focal point for the village, which in 1086 was listed in the Domesday Book as "Botelie" and included two water-powered mills and had a population of less than 100.

+At that time, the mills were owned by the family of Ralph de Mortimer, a French nobleman who fought at the Battle of Hastings in 1066, and remained in the family's possession until 1304 when the manor, including the mills, passed to the order of St Elizabeth of Hungary in Winchester.
+During the dissolution of the monasteries (1536-1539), the manor and mills were given to Thomas Wriothesly, a commissioner of Henry VIII and later Earl of Southampton.
+After the third Earl died without a male heir, the manor and mills passed to the Dukes of Portland.
+From 1838 to 1921, the site was owned by W and J Clarke.
+As well as grinding and trading cereals, the company traded in coal and, for a short time, manufactured paper.
+The Botley Flour Milling Company was formed in 1921, and in 1928 it was sold to the current owners, the Appleby family.